sergei-mironov/litrepl/README.md

 #### Vim, Running the Initial Section After Interpreter Restart

-We define the `:LR` command running first section after the restart.
+Below we demonstrate how to define the `:LR` command for running first section after the restart.

 ``` vim
 command! -nargs=0 LR LRestart | LEval 0